smroid/asi_camera2/README.md

 # Preparation

-1. Download the ASI Camera2 SDK from ZWO's
+1. Download the ASI Camera SDK from ZWO's
    [downloads page](https://www.zwoastro.com/downloads/developers).
 2. Unzip the download and make note of where the "lib" directory lands.